sonalitejura/portfolio-projects/tableau_project/README.md

   - **Product Performance**: Designed a treemap visualisation to showcase product popularity and profitability trends.

-  - **Time-Based Analysis**: Integrated a yearly filter, allowing users to explore and analyse time-based trends.
+  - **Time-Based Analysis**: Integrated a yearly filter to allow users to explore and analyse time-based trends.

-  - **Interactive Features**: Implemented an actionable filter, for dynamic updates based on user interaction/
+  - **Interactive Features**: Implemented an actionable filter for dynamic updates based on user interaction.

 # Dashboard Setup Steps